 The two processor architectures are mutually exclusive: a program that’s built for x86/x64 can’t run on ARM under any circumstances, and vice versa.

 Windows has always been a desktop-only operating system, so it’s only been available for x86/x64 processors.
 But Microsoft sees everyone moving to tablets, and it doesn’t want to lose all its future revenue, so it entered the mobile arena with Windows RT and the Surface. [update 2016: Windows RT sorta failed and the Surface is becoming a brand for x86/x64 processor powered laptops, with the Surface Pro and Surfacebook]

 x86/x64 processor manufacturers are potentially the most harmed by the rise of tablets.
 But there’s an easy way for them to stay relevant — make an x86/x64 processor that’s low-power enough to place in tablets.
 Intel’s doing that with the Atom processors, which give up processing power, x64 support, and high-speed computing features like SSE in return for super-reduced power consumption.

 BUT.
 GET THIS.
 Atom processors still can consume 2x the electricity of an ARM processor, even at the same processor count/clock speed.
-WHAT?
+What?